avianbc/blog/content/about.md

 * **Cloud / DevOps** – AWS, Azure, Docker, Kubernetes
 * **Leftovers** – Powershell, Git

-As a Full Stack Developer I have often had to step outside of my typical comfort zone and completed or contributed to projects in _many_ other languages and frameworks.
+As a full stack developer I have often had to step outside of my typical comfort zone and completed or contributed to projects in _many_ other languages and frameworks.
 Quickly learning and applying new things is my specialty.

 I’ve also performed DevOps tasks such as setting up automated build servers, continuous integration / deployment pipelines, and migrated some in-house hosted web apps to the cloud.